gidjituser/react-native-gidjit/README.md

 ### **react-native-gidjit**

-This Repo contains two simple scripts that will allow you to add, launch, and run your React Native or Expo apps inside of Gidjit - Smart Launcher.
-The scripts in this repo will generate QR codes so that you can easily share it across your iDevices, or with family and friends.
-They are not required for Expo apps as you can just enter or paste the **exp://** or **https://expo.host...** URL manually in Gidjit.
+Gidjit - Smart Launcher allows you to embed, update, and quickly launch your React Native or Expo apps.
+This Repo contains two simple scripts.
+The first will bundle your app and the second will generate QR codes so that you can easily share it.
 Gidjit is available on the [AppStore](https://itunes.apple.com/us/app/gidjit-smart-launcher/id1179176359?at=1001lnP4&mt=8).
 Currently iOS 10.0+ only.

-Notes for Expo users
+Notes for Expo apps
   1. You do not have to run any of the scripts in this repo.
 You can simply enter or paste the **exp://** or **https://expo.host...** URL in the text field while you are creating the action inside of Gidjit.
   2. To generate a QR code use the sections **1.
 Get Scripts** and **4.
 Sharing** only.
-This way your Expo app can be quickly added to Gidjit with a scan from your iDevice Photo App.
+This way your Expo app can be quickly added to Gidjit with a scan from your iDevice **📷 Photo App**.

 ## Introduction